5and5/BO2-Remix/README.md

 ### General

+- Initial spawns changed to be closer to the slide
 - Vultureaid will always be the last perk given by the witches
 - Removed barricade in front of jug
 - Nerfed jug spawn zone